esadalicina/Comparing-different-variants-of-gcd-algorithms-of-large-integers/README.md

 By the project-sources ordner you have the two summaires in german and english and you can read them.
 So you will better undertand the project.
-There is also the Excel sheet with the diagram of the orject.
+There is also the Excel sheet with the diagram of the project.

 When you want more information then you need to read the sientific-technical-report.

-IMORTANT: In the secondary language video, the presenattion begins by 10 min

 How to use the NetBeans tool: